zumasys/docs/CONTRIBUTING.md

 9. With code examples, space out the code so that people can see what is going on, i,e.:

 ```
 IF chr >= 32 AND chr < 128 THEN CRT CHAR(chr) "#2" : ELSE CRT " " :
 ```

+10. Write URLs as links with Markdown syntax.
-10. A pet peeve, please remember that it is and always has been “jBASE” and not “JBASE” or “Jbase”.
+11. A pet peeve, please remember that it is and always has been “jBASE” and not “JBASE” or “Jbase”.

 Don’t: